 Overview of Fellowship

 The emergency medicine telemedicine fellowship is a program organized through the Department of Emergency Medicine at the George Washington University Medical Faculty Associates (MFA).
-The purpose of the fellowship program is to develop future leaders in telemedicine.
+The purpose of the fellowship program is to develop future leaders in telemedicine and digital health.
+The program accepts physicians, nurse practitioners, and physician assistants.

 Goals and Objectives